Function-free Optimization via Comparison Oracles: Two normal direction span-based methods

 \end{condition}

-In words, as $x$ approaches $\X^\star$ in terms of $\DeltaLS(x)$, the regularity radius $r_x$ can shrink at most linearly in $\DeltaLS(x)$; and once $x$ is sufficiently far from $\X^\star$, the regularity radius is uniformly lower bounded by $\gamma_2$.
+In words, as $x$ approaches $\X^\star$ in terms of $\DeltaLS(x)$, the regularity radius $r_x$ can shrink at most linearly in $\DeltaLS(x)$, and once $x$ is sufficiently far from $\X^\star$, the regularity radius is uniformly lower bounded by $\gamma_2$.
 Since $\DeltaLS(x)\le \dist(x,\X^\star)$ for every $x\in\X$, any stronger distance-based condition of the form $r_x \ge \min\{\gamma_1\dist(x,\X^\star),\,\gamma_2\}$ automatically implies Condition~\ref{cond:radius-growth}.
 This condition summarizes a relation that holds for many common preference relations in optimization.
 Below we present several examples of functions that are often seen as objective functions of optimization problems and realize preference relations satisfying Condition~\ref{cond:radius-growth}.
+These examples are stated for the unconstrained case $\mathcal C=\X$ and the constrained case $\mathcal C\subset\X$ will be discussed later.

 \begin{example}[Convex quadratic functions] Let $f(x):=\frac12(x-\hat{x})^\top Q(x-\hat{x})$ be a convex quadratic function, for symmetric matrix $Q\in\R^{d\times d}$ and vector $\hat{x}\in\R^d$.
 Then the preference relation realized by $f$ satisfies Condition~\ref{cond:radius-growth} with $(\gamma_1,\gamma_2) = \big(\sqrt{\lambda_{\min}^+(Q)/\lambda_{\max}^+(Q)},\,+\infty\big)$, where $\lambda_{\max}^+(Q)$ and $\lambda_{\min}^+(Q)$ are the largest and smallest positive eigenvalues of $Q$, respectively. \end{example}